 Akshay Kumar Gets Trolled Over His Picture With Kriti Sanon’s Sister Nupur Sanon!

-Akshay Kumar gets trolled yet again when a picture of the actor, in which he can be seen striking a pose with Kriti Sanon's sister, Nupur Sanon, surfaced on the Internet.
+Akshay Kumar got trolled yet again when a picture of the actor, in which he can be seen striking a pose with Kriti Sanon's sister, Nupur Sanon, surfaced on the internet.
 It all happened when Akshay shot his first music video along with Ammy Virk and Nupur Sanon at the St. Xavier's College on Sunday.

 In the picture, Akshay Kumar can be seen sitting on Nupur's 'dupatta' and fans can't keep calm.
 "Akshay Kumar considers himself so important that he is sitting on the dupatta of a girl.
 This is the way to respect a girl?
 He should be ashamed," tweeted a user.